Appointment of examiners

 - Retain copies of documents and store them securely

 It is important to note that eligibility to work checks must be conducted for all external examiners, including UK nationals.
-However, if a UK national is employed on more than one occasion as an external examiner, provided a copy of their original documentation has been taken and retained by the department, they will not require another check.
+However, if a UK national is employed on more than one occasion as an external examiner, provided a copy of their original documentation has been taken and retained by the department, they should not require another check.

 Examiners' fees and expenses

 Expenses and fees for examiners should be claimed through Research & Innovation Services, not the academic department, in line with the guidelines issued to examiners with the thesis.
+Guidance and forms are available here.